janesh-web3/Dental-Management-System/backend/SMS_README.md

 The SMS system is accessible through the admin panel under the "SMS Management" section.
 It provides interfaces for:

 1. Sending single SMS to specific patients or phone numbers
-2. Sending bulk SMS to groups of patients
+2. Sending bulk SMS to groups of patients with advanced filtering options:
+   - Filter by patient group (Ortho, Endo, etc.)
+   - Filter by gender
+   - Filter by treatment completion status
+   - Filter by dental procedure
+   - Filter by registration date range
 3. Managing SMS templates
 4. Viewing SMS history
 5. Monitoring SMS credit balance